JAForbes/superouter/readme.md

 We were intending on doing exactly that, thinking it would be faster and support more features.
 But given `path-to-regexp` supports so many features, it would be difficult to determine the pattern match rank for all the variations.

 *superouter* instead has a very simple pattern language: you have literals and variables and patterns always accept extra segments.
-This makes for simpler ranking system.
-We're yet to need more power than that in route pattern matching for web apps.
+This makes for a simpler ranking system.

 Finally it is also harder to get useful feedback about why something failed or didn't match when using Regular Expressions.
 Superouter has a very simple single pass parser that gives the user helpful feedback when a match couldn't be made.
 With regexp when something doesn't match you don't get a lot of insight into what you did wrong.